 When will I know if I'm accepted?

-You should allow up to two business days for processing.
+You should allow up to five business days for processing.
 You will be contacted via your personal email when you've been accepted into TCC to finish the registration process.

 What happens next?